View this document as: a single page | multiple pages.

 verification

 The process or act of confirming that the applicant undergoing identity proofing holds the claimed real-life identity represented by the validated identity attributes and associated evidence.
-Synonymous with “identity verification.”
+Synonymous with identity verification.

 verifier

-An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or more authenticators using an authentication protocol.
+An entity that confirms the claimant’s identity by verifying the claimant’s possession and control of one or more authenticators using an authentication protocol.
 To do this, the verifier needs to confirm the binding of the authenticators with the subscriber account and check that the subscriber account is active.

 verifier impersonation